 I hear many examples of applications of UD in postsecondary education.
 If shared and replicated by others, these practices could have more impact.
 Toward this goal, I have created Universal Design in Higher Education: Promising Practices, an online book that continues to grow as further contributions are made.
-I invite practitioners and researchers who have applied UD in postsecondary settings to submit articles presenting evidence of their successes following guidelines presented below.
+I invite practitioners and researchers who have applied UD in postsecondary settings to submit articles presenting evidence of their successes.